 First of all, money talks.
-Cloud services used to be much more expensive, and (going back to the ’80s) Mainframe, the precursor to Cloud, was something only FTSE 500 companies could afford; now even the smallest of startups can avail themselves of the benefits of Cloud computing.
+Cloud services used to be much more expensive.
+Going back to the 80’s – Mainframe, the precursor to Cloud, was something only FTSE 500 companies could afford; now even the smallest of startups can arm themselves with the benefits of Cloud computing.
 This is largely due to economies of scale – when 1000 small companies join forces, they can afford the same, top-end systems as what a single company with 1000 employees can.

 Reliability and business continuity

 What makes Cloud so reliable?
 Firstly, a caveat: Not all Cloud providers were created equal.
 Check to make sure that your Cloud provider meets certain minimum standards such as ISO 27001, Tier 2 data centres and multiple data centres to provide failover in case one of them goes down.
 If all systems are good, then Cloud is an excellent way to ensure your business continuity.